Laboratory of Nano-Biophysics of Ionic Liquids

 Imen Boujmil (January 2022 - )

 Imen joined the lab in January 2022 as Ph.D. student under Prof Benedetto supervision thanks to a 3-years Ph.D.
 Scholarship sponsored by the Italian Ministry of University & Research.
-Her project focuses on the effect of (paramagnetic) ionic liquids on lipid bilayers and cells by means of atomic force microscopy (AFM), neutron scattering, and other complimentary techniques.
+Her project focuses on the effect of (paramagnetic) ionic liquids on lipid bilayers by means of atomic force microscopy and other complementary techniques.
+Imen has a BSc & MSc Degrees in Biomedical Engineering from the University of Rome La Sapienza and the Campus Bio-Medico Rome (Rome, IT), respectively.
 In June 2022, she attended the UCD Conway School on Flow-Cytometry.
 In September 2022, she attended the (i) Oxford School on Neutron Scattering and the (ii) Elettra School on Synchrotron Radiation.
+Imen presented her findings in a contributed talk at the AFM & SPM 2024 Meeting of the Royal Microscopical Society (March 2024, Durham University, UK).
+She is now in the process of finalising her PhD work and defending her thesis.

 Stacks Image 129